 The trick is to find an influencer whose audience is similar to yours.
 For example, if you sell makeup, you could reach out to a popular makeup artist and start collaborating – their following would be full of people who are interested in makeup (and therefore likely to be interested in your products!).

-Tip: For a more in-depth look at how to use Instagram influencer marketing to drive sales, check out this blog post!
+Tip: For a more in-depth look at how to find the perfect Instagram influencers to drive sales and monetize Instagram for your brand, check out this blog post!

 Over to you

 Once you start using the strategies here, track your results so you can adjust your overall approach to monetize Instagram based on what works best with your target audience.